 Please place your phone and all personal devices in a different room, or in a place out of sight for the entirety of the program.
 Please do not touch your phone or any other technological device during the course, except that which is required to engage the Course.
 Engaging your phone may be understood as an attempt to record.

 Please note that only you can be responsible for ensuring you are not distracted during the Educational Course.
 Securing adequate, sufficient and required conditions and conduct in your personal environment is each participant’s responsibility.
 If Dr. Minwalla determines that your participation is distracting or disruptive in any manner, including technical disruptions, he may terminate your participation, including during the course.
 As an example, a minor interrupting the program because they ran into the room, may be grounds for termination.
+Please make every effort to secure the environment in which you shall be participating, to effectively assure your ability remain uninterrrupted.

 You agree to not consume alcohol or use any drugs within 24 hours before, during, or immediately after the sessions.
 (It is recommended that each participant avoid the use of substances at least 24 hours before and 72 hours after each session at a minimum, including alcohol).
+This shall not include any medications for your prescribed use.

 These Educational Courses May be an Emotional Process: